tgpatel025/aptori-rsvp-test/README.md

 A full-stack event management and RSVP system built with Next.js and Express.js.
 This application allows users to create events, manage invitations, and handle RSVP responses.

+## Note

+**AI Usage Disclosure**: AI was only used to generate this README.md file.
+All other code, architecture, and implementation in this project was written manually without AI assistance.

 ## Features

 - 🎉 **Event Management**: Create, read, update, and delete events